aayomide/iqube_covid19_nlp/README.md

   - Logistic Regression
   - LSTM

-Solution can also be found and executed [here on google colab](https://colab.research.google.com/drive/1MmTVbAQgzwYv8scGi2lUy7xczgbZn6iR#scrollTo=Oqy2FrDP-FtH)
+The olution can also be found and executed [here on google colab](https://colab.research.google.com/drive/1MmTVbAQgzwYv8scGi2lUy7xczgbZn6iR?usp=sharing)